-We allocate participation points or a percentage of the compensation pool to participants under our POP corresponding to three-year performance periods beginning every January 1.
+We allocate participation points or a percentage of the compensation pool to participants under our POP corresponding tothree-year performance periods beginning every January 1.
 The fair value of the awards is measured at the grant date and amortized over the period from the grant date to the date at which the awards vest, which ranges from three to ten years.
 The performance hurdle ("Outperformance Hurdle") at the end of the initial three-year performance period requires our three-year compound annualized total stockholder return ("TSR") to exceed a threshold set at the three-year compound annualized TSR for the Morgan Stanley Capital International ("MSCI") US REIT Index for the same period plus 100 basis points.
 If the Outperformance Hurdle is met, a compensation pool will be formed equal to 3% of the excess value created, subject to a maximum as defined by each performance period.
 POP awards cannot be paid at a time when our absolute TSR is negative.
 If after seven years our absolute TSR has not been positive, the awards will be forfeited.

-For the 2016 - 2018 and 2017 - 2019 performance periods, awards ("Initial Awards"), equaling in aggregate up to \$5 million of the applicable compensation pool, were earned after the end of the initial three-year performance period as the Outperformance Hurdle was met.
-One-third of any compensation pool amount in excess of \$75 million (up to 0.5% of our equity market capitalization) can be earned at the end of each of the three years after the Initial Awards are earned, if our performance meets or exceeds the Index at the end of each of such three years.
-In addition, participants will not be able to sell or transfer any equity they receive as awards until three years after the end of the initial performance period.
+For the 2016 - 2018 and 2017 - 2019 performance periods, awards ("Initial Awards"), equaling in aggregate up to \$75 million of the applicable compensation pool, were earned after the end of the initial three-year performance period as the Outperformance Hurdle was met.
+Participants are not able to sell or transfer equity awards received until three years after the end of the initial period.
+One-third of the remaining compensation pool in excess of the \$75 million aggregate initial award amounts can be earned at the end of each of the three years following the end of the initial three-year performance period if our performance meets or exceeds the MSCI US REIT Index at the end of each of such three years.

 Beginning with the 2018 - 2020 performance period and performance periods thereafter, the plan requires an absolute maximum cap of \$00 million on the compensation pool.
 If an award is earned at the end of the initial three-year performance period, then 20% of the POP award is paid at the end of the initial performance period and the remaining 80% is subject to additional seven-year cliff vesting.
-The 20% that is paid at the end of the initial three-year performance period is subject to an additional requirement.
-In 2018, our Named Executive Officers ("NEOs") adopted the vesting construct of the 2018 - 2020 performance period retroactively for the 2016 - 2018 and 2017 - 2019 performance periods.
+The 20% that is paid at the end of the initial three-year performance period is subject to an additional hreeyear holding requirement.
+In 2018, our Named Executive Officers ("NEOs") adopted the vesting construct of the 2018 - 2020 performance period retroactively for the 2016 -2018 and 2017 - 2019 performance periods.
 The change in vesting did not result in a remeasurement event under the accounting rules.

 Each participant is eligible to receive a percentage of the total compensation pool based on the number of participation points allocated to the participant, or in the case of our NEOs, a set percentage of the compensation pool.
-If the performance criteria are met, the participants' points or compensation pool percentage will be paid in the form of common stock or POP LTIP Units, as elected by the participant.
+If the performance criteria are met, the participants' points or compensation pool percentage will be paid in the form of common stock, restricted stock units or POP LTIP Units, as elected by the participant.
 Annually, a participant may exchange their participation points or compensation pool percentage for POP LTIP Units.
 If the performance criteria are not met, the participants' points, compensation pool percentage and POP LTIP Units will be forfeited.

-At December 31, 2019, all awards were equity classified.
-We use a Monte Carlo valuation model to value the participation points allocated under the POP.
+At December 31, 2020, all awards were equity classified.
+The initial valuation was calculated using a Monte Carlo valuation model.